top of page

 • People shrink instead of speak.

-• Ideas die in meetings that feel like interrogations.
+• Ideas die in meetings that feel like interrogation.

 • Innovation is outsourced because your team is too scared to take risks.